The following is a tradition that many Americans follow before, during and after the 4th of July:

 July 5th – 8th: Randomly set off whatever fireworks are left.

 Sounds like a lot of fun, right?
-It usually is!
-But the Homefront United Network wants our military personnel, their families and their civilian friends to have the best Fourth of July holiday they possibly can.
+It usually is, but we want our military personnel, their families and civilian friends to have the best 4th of July holiday they possibly can, while being courteous of others.

 - If you’re going to set off fireworks in your backyard, SCHEDULE A SPECIFIC TIME, and make any military families in your neighborhood aware of what you’re planning to do.